MicroStrategy/rest-api-docs/docs/common-workflows/manage-base-formula-objects/create-a-base-formulas-definition-within-a-changeset.md

 Response Code: 201 (A new Base Formula is created successfully in the changeset.)

-## 3. Commit a changeset using [`POST /api/model/changesets/{ChangesetId}/commit`](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Changesets/ms-commitChangeset)
+## 3. Commit a changeset using [POST /api/model/changesets/{changesetId}/commit](https://demo.microstrategy.com/MicroStrategyLibrary/api-docs/index.html#/Changesets/ms-commitChangeset)

 Sample Request Header: